JustJeo/Burger-Builder-2.0/README.md

 ## Future Development
 What are the next steps for this project?
-- First and foremost I want to condense and DRY up the code as much as I can.
-There are a lot of hard coded areas where I could substitute with a proper loop.
-With the extra time permitted I should have the code looking much cleaner
 - I want to possibly make spin-off versions of this game.
 The world has so many different types of food, why only stop at burgers?
 I have been thinking of a sushi maker, a taco constructor, and everything in between.
 <!--
 ## Play The Game!